KshitizRajan7/kathmandu-jam-free-route/jam-free-frontend/README.md

 ## Features

-- Bottom Navigation Menu with quick access to Map, Alternate Routes, Location Selection, Traffic Updates, and User Login
+- **Bottom Navigation Menu** for quick access to:
+  - Map
+  - Alternate Routes
+  - Location Selection (opens a modal for source/destination)
+  - Traffic Updates
+  - User Login (shows user name if logged in)
-- User authentication modal with login and register forms (popup on clicking the user icon)
+- **User Authentication Modal** with login and register forms (popup on clicking the user icon)
+- **Source/Destination Selection Modal** for choosing start and end points
-- Responsive design improvements for mobile navigation
+- **Responsive Design** for seamless mobile navigation
-- Enhanced context usage for user state management
+- **Enhanced Context Usage** for user state management

+## Recent Updates (July 5, 2025)

+- Added a fixed bottom navigation menu with icons and labels for main features
+- Integrated modal popups for location selection and authentication
+- Improved mobile responsiveness and user experience
+- Display user name in the menu when logged in

 ## Getting Started